Carl Årmann: Military career

+Sports career

+Årmann was a modern pentathlete and competed at the 1924 Summer Olympics and finished tenth.

 Other work

 Årmann became chairman of the Skövde Flying Club in 1946 and of the Skövde department of the Society for the Promotion of Ski Sport and Open Air Life (Skid- och friluftsfrämjandet) in 1946.
 He was a member of the Enrollment Council (Inskrivningsrådet) in 1955.

 Personal life

 In 1926 he married Brita Flach (born 1902), the daughter of estate owner Erik Flach and Tyra (née Schubert). Årmann was the father of Jan (born 1928) and Christina (born 1931).